serginc21/alphabacktest/README.md

 Moreover, the parameters that are required by the engine to reproduce this behaviour are set by default but the user can change them and adapt it to what their broker sets as conditions.
 The attributes are the following.

 - ```slippage```.
 This parameter refers to the difference between the price at which the order is placed and the price at which the trade is executed [CFI](https://corporatefinanceinstitute.com/resources/knowledge/trading-investing/slippage/).
-Although the slippage can really be zero, positive or negative, in iBacktest it is considered to always be playing against the interests of the trader.
+Although the slippage can really be zero, positive or negative, in alphabacktest it is considered to always be playing against the interests of the trader.

 - ```leverage```.
 [Investopedia](https://www.investopedia.com/terms/l/leverage.asp) describes the leverage as found in the following quote.